dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/cluster/setup-aks.md

 - **dapr-sentry**: Manages mTLS between services and acts as a certificate authority.
 For more information read the security overview.

 ### Extension Prerequisites
-To create an AKS cluster that can use the Dapr extension, you must enable the `AKS-ExtensionManager` and `AKS-Dapr` feature flags on your subscription.
+In order to create an AKS cluster that can use the Dapr extension, you must first enable the `AKS-ExtensionManager` and `AKS-Dapr` feature flags on your Azure subscription.

-Register the `AKS-ExtensionManager` and `AKS-Dapr` feature flags by using the az feature register command, as shown in the following example:
+The below command will register the `AKS-ExtensionManager` and `AKS-Dapr` feature flags:

 ```bash
 az feature register --namespace "Microsoft.ContainerService" --name "AKS-ExtensionManager"
 az feature register --namespace "Microsoft.ContainerService" --name "AKS-Dapr"
 ```

-It takes a few minutes for the status to show Registered.
-Verify the registration status by using the az feature list command:
+After a few minutes, check the status to show Registered.
+Confirm the registration status by using the az feature list command:

 ```bash
 az feature list -o table --query "[?contains(name, 'Microsoft.ContainerService/AKS-ExtensionManager')].{Name:name,State:properties.state}"
 az feature list -o table --query "[?contains(name, 'Microsoft.ContainerService/AKS-Dapr')].{Name:name,State:properties.state}"
 ```

-When ready, refresh the registration of the `Microsoft.KubernetesConfiguration` and `Microsoft.ContainerService` resource providers by using the az provider register command:
+Next, refresh the registration of the `Microsoft.KubernetesConfiguration` and `Microsoft.ContainerService` resource providers by using the az provider register command:

 ```bash
 az provider register --namespace Microsoft.KubernetesConfiguration
 az provider register --namespace Microsoft.ContainerService
 ```

-#### Set up the Azure CLI extension for cluster extensions
+#### Enable the Azure CLI extension for cluster extensions
 You will also need the `k8s-extension` Azure CLI extension.
 Install this by running the following commands:

 ```bash
 az extension add --name k8s-extension
 ```

-If the `k8s-extension` extension is already installed, you can update it to the latest version using the following command:
+If the `k8s-extension` extension is already present, you can update it to the latest version using the below command:

 ```bash
 az extension update --name k8s-extension